Dok-T/squarePi/README.md

 install it with pacman -S bc / apt-get install bc to use this programm.

 ## WHAT'S NEW / CHANGELOG
+[beta 0.2]
+- Small fixes
+- Logging function implemented but not usable at this moment
+- Using a variable to touch GPIO but GPIO detection and offset still not implemented (working on!)
+- Successfully implemented XML files to use it as config.xml (R/W)
+- Added new dependencies and check

 [beta 0.1]
 - Almost fixed the "preheat" function to allow low frequencies to be set on fans
 - Fully rewritten code (clearer than it was)
 - Using "case" instead of "if" as main menu
-- (working on) Detects if the GPIO is unexported
+- Detects if the GPIO is unexported (working on)
 - Add logging function to log files and add color to output (working on)
 - Using "printf" instead of "echo" to get closer to C langage
 - Using XML for configs files. (libxml2 is required!)